How To Become a Licensed Real Estate Agent in New York

 It's probably a good sign if you repeatedly see the name of a particular brokerage when you see houses or apartments for sale or rent.

-That means that the brokerage's agents and teams are able to get listings and have a name people trust when handling real estate.
+That means the Brokerage's agents and teams can get listings and have a name people trust when handling real estate.

 How to Select a Brokerage That's Right For You

-After asking around, doing some research, or some neighborhood reconnaissance, you might have a few names in mind.
+After asking around, doing some research, or doing some neighborhood surveys, you might have a few names in mind.

 First: Decide What Area You Want to Work In

-Do you want to work only in a certain neighborhood, a few neighborhoods, or the whole city?
+Do you want to work only in a specific neighborhood, a few areas, or the whole city?

 Are you only interested in working with rentals or sales or both?